 This tour is different

-Most photography tour itineraries for this part of the world sound the same.
+Most Morocco photography tours itineraries for this part of the world sound the same.
 Of course there’s the exotic element in the published itineraries; Kasbahs, snow capped mountain views, village children.
 It’s all here, the difference is on this tour we’ll take you to local people where you will be able to photograph a Berber or nomad family as well as the places where you’ll get the best opportunities for the photos you have in your mind.
 If you don’t have any preconceptions about what photos you want to get, then you’ll be pleasantly surprised.
 Our tour is about the real country away from the cities where the people and lifestyles are arguably more interesting.
 The tour also offers lots of technical variety so you’ll be using most of your kit.